eecs-autograder/autograder-full-stack/README.md

 This repository contains Docker and other configuration files needed to run and deploy the autograder system.

 # Announcements
+- Aug 26, 2024: Release 2024.08.v0 is out.
+See https://github.com/orgs/eecs-autograder/projects/2/views/1 for a list of addressed issues.
+    - Changes to the "Upgrading (Production Deployments)" section of this document regarding upgrade requirements.
+    - autograder-server and ag-website-vue submodules now use calendar versioning.

 # Versioning
 As of Jan.
 2021, we use the following version scheme for release tags in this repo (autograder-full-stack):